 The Plan

-So in order to help you out, I put together a little printable play-doh skills packet to get your kiddos started.
+In order to help you out, I put together a little printable play-doh skills packet to get your kiddos started.
 In my own class, I spend time going over the expectations and routines that will be followed when students use play-doh because I want it to be neat, meaningful and engaging.
 I also don’t want to break the bank purchasing more dough than necessary.
 So I figure if I create expectations that make using dough last longer, I can maybe save a bit.

 Those expectations start with washing or disinfecting hands before we start.
 It takes a bunch of modeling and practicing, but we look at our hands and if we see dirt we wash.
 If we don’t see dirt, we disinfect.
 Why don’t you all just wash you might ask?
 Well, sometimes there’s a sink available in a class and sometimes there isn’t.
 If we can get away we just disinfecting, I’m going to choose that route to save some time.